Pam Hupp: Prior life

 Pamela Marie Neumann ("Pam") was born on October 10, 1958.
 She grew up in Dellwood, Missouri, a suburb of St. Louis, where she attended Riverview Gardens High School.
 In her young adulthood, Hupp held several jobs in the life insurance industry; on two occasions, she was fired for forging signatures.
 In 2001, Hupp and her husband settled in O'Fallon, Missouri, where she worked as an administrator for State Farm and flipped houses on the side via a company called H2 Partners LLC.
 By 2010, Hupp had stopped working and was claiming disability benefits for back, leg and neck pain.

-In 2011, Hupp and Betsy Faria, a friend terminally ill with cancer, reportedly collected money for a family also impacted by cancer.
-St. Louis station KTVI discovered several years later that the family did not know about the collection; information was presented to Lincoln County authorities in 2014, but was not investigated further.
-There was no evidence to suggest Betsy knew the fundraiser was questionable, with her friends recalling that she said she was excited to be helping a struggling family, even though she herself was dying.
-One of them, Kathleen Meyer, said, "This was going to be a legacy for her, to leave something like this behind in her memory."
+In 2011, Hupp and Betsy Faria, who was terminally ill with cancer, reportedly collected money for a family also impacted by cancer.
+St. Louis station KTVI discovered several years later that the family did not know about the collection and "never saw a dime" of it; information was presented to Lincoln County authorities in 2014, but was not investigated further.
+There was no evidence to suggest Betsy knew that the fundraiser (Hupp), who went door to door to collect donations, was unreliable, with Betsy's friends recalling that she was excited to be helping a struggling family, even though she herself was dying.
+One of Betsy's friends, Kathleen Meyer, said, "This was going to be a legacy for her to leave something like this behind in her memory."